smian1/ReclaimRoadmaster/README.md

-# ReclaimRoadmaster
+# Calendar Travel Time Adjustment Script

+## Overview
-This Google Apps Script automatically adjusts travel events in your Google Calendar based on the location of your events and calculated travel times using the Google Maps API.
-It's designed to work in conjunction with Reclaim.ai, enhancing the travel time estimates for more accurate scheduling.
+This Google Apps Script automatically adjusts travel events in your Google Calendar that were created by Reclaim.ai.
+It uses the Google Maps API to calculate more accurate travel times based on real-time traffic data and applies custom time-based multipliers for rush hours and busy periods.

 ## Features
+- Identifies events with locations in your Google Calendar
+- Finds associated travel events created by Reclaim.ai

-- Calculates precise travel times considering real-time traffic conditions
+- Calculates travel times using Google Maps API, considering traffic conditions
-- Adjusts travel times for rush hours and weekends
+- Applies custom multipliers for rush hours and busy weekend times
-- Updates existing travel events created by Reclaim.ai
+- Adjusts the duration of existing travel events
-- Processes events for a configurable number of days ahead
+- Works for a configurable number of days into the future
-- Customizable configuration for various parameters

 ## Prerequisites

-Before you can use this script, you need to:

-1. Have a Google account with access to Google Calendar and Google Apps Script
+1. A Google account with access to Google Calendar and Google Apps Script
-2. Set up a Google Cloud Project and enable the Distance Matrix API
+2. A Google Cloud Project with the Distance Matrix API enabled
-3. Create an API key with access to the Distance Matrix API
+3. An API key for the Google Maps API
-4. Have Reclaim.ai set up with your Google Calendar (optional, but recommended)
+4. Reclaim.ai set up with your Google Calendar

 ## Setup
 1. Create a new Google Apps Script project:
    - Go to [script.google.com](https://script.google.com/)
    - Click on "New project"